 Patagonia Macro Puff Review

-Patagonia is offering a new addition to their puffy line, the Macro Puff Hoody.
+The Patagonia Macro Puff Hoody is a great new addition to the Patagonia outerwear line.
 In the past for high output activities likes ski touring and splitboarding wearing a puffy wasn’t the preferred go-to piece of gear for going uphill.
 Puffy’s are after all made for trapping heat and keeping your core warm especially when weather conditions are gnarly.

 So when I put the Patagonia Macro Puff Hoody on, the brands lightest most packable hoody to date for an early morning tour, I caught a few strange looks at the trailhead.
 We planned to climb over 2,000 vertical feet to ski a line back down to the car, with temperatures hovering in the single digits.